Paul Twitchell: As a writer

 In 1984, Harold Klemp, the current spiritual leader of Eckankar—which keeps an archive of Twitchell's writings—commented on Twitchell as a writer: "He was an avid letter-writer, and he always kept a carbon copy ...
 At one time Paul made his living by writing for pulp magazines.
 He also wrote public-relations copy for the Navy...
 He sincerely cared about spiritual unfoldment and growth.
 He went through volumes of books on consciousness, a subject which was not in vogue in those days... he thrived on the study of different philosophies."

 Klemp also describes Twitchell as a master compiler: "The high teachings of ECK had been scattered to the four corners of the world.
 The different masters each had parts and pieces of it, but they attached little requirements ...
 You must be a vegetarian, or you have to meditate so many hours a day ...
 Paul gathered up the whole teaching and took the best.
 Though it may be strange to say, in this sense I see him as a master compiler.
-He gathered the golden teachings that were scatted around the world and made them readily available to us."
+He gathered the golden teachings that were scattered around the world and made them readily available to us."

 In Paulji, A Memoir, Patti Simpson reveals how Twitchell put her in charge of a monthly communication to students called the Mystic World.
 It often contained many mistakes: stories that were supposed to continue on a certain page but didn't, stories stopping in mid-sentence, or the wrong names under pictures.
 Twitchell told her, "You have no idea ... how much help it will be to me if you can learn how to take care of this publication for me.
 I have so many books to get out, and I need to spend time on them."

 Twitchell told famed writer on the paranormal Brad Steiger that he expected The Tiger's Fang to be controversial, having announced that it "would shake the foundation of the teachings of orthodox religions, philosophies, and metaphysical concepts."